 Is Olivia Farnsworth Superhuman?

-Most of the people believe that Olivia is superhuman, but she is not.
+Most people believe that Olivia is superhuman, but she is not.
 However, she is different from us.
 A former research biologist, Dr. Beverly Searle said this is the super rare case.

-Ms. Trepak is now raising awareness about chromosome 6 problems.
-She has been backed by chromosome disorder support group Unique.
+Ms Trepak is now raising awareness about chromosome 6 problems.
+She has been backed by the chromosome disorder support group Unique.

 On the worldwide database, there are just 100 people with the ‘6p’ chromosome disorder.
 She is the only person who has all three symptoms of “no pain, sleep, and hunger.”

-You can follow Olivia Farnsworth on Instagram to see what she up to.
+You can follow Olivia Farnsworth on Instagram to see what she is up to.